 Voles in the Garden

 If you see 1 to 2-inch pathways through grassy areas that are sprinkled with clippings and droppings, and the pathways end at 2- inch-wide, open burrows, you may have voles in your garden.
 Voles are commonly called meadow mice.
-The most easily identifiable sign of this type of vole is its extensive surface runway system with multiple burrow openings to the volesʼ underground nests of grass, stems, and leaves.
+The most easily identifiable sign of voles is their extensive surface runway system with multiple burrow openings to the voles’ underground nests of grass, stems, and leaves.
+Unlike moles and gophers, voles do not construct dirt mounds at the openings to their tunnels.

 Overhanging vegetation often obscures their runways.
 In the San Francisco Bay Area voles can exhibit a variety of colors—brown, gray, and even some red, and most have gray under parts.
 They measure about 5”-7” in length, nose to tip of their short tail (which is less than 3 inches long), and have stocky bodies and short legs.
 Voles tend to be less shy than gophers and moles and can sometimes be seen searching for food in the open.